 We will need substantial additional funding.
-If we are unable to raise capital when needed, we would be compelled to delay, reduce or eliminate our product development programs or commercialization efforts.
+If we are unable to raise capital when needed, we would be compelled to delay, reduce, or eliminate our product development programs or explore strategic alternatives resulting in a merger or sale of the company.